Schepp/schepp.dev/posts/00003-ad-integration-in-2019.md

 Oh yes, they suck big time.
 But for us, there was no way around them, so we found ways to work with them and to minimize their impact.

-## Ads & Responsive
+## Ads & Responsiveness

 Back in the days our newspaper had a standard website for desktops and an mdot site for mobile.
-This made integrating ads into the site pretty easy, as we knew when to send the ad code for desktop devices and when the one for mobile devices.
-But maintaining two separate sites has a lot of drawbacks, too: You need to develop many feature twice, you constantly had to maintain your list of devices and corresponding user agent strings to continue to send the right ones to either the desktop or the mobile site, and you constantly had to troubleshoot your URL scheme.
+This made integrating ads into the site pretty strait forward, as we knew when to send the ad code for desktop devices and when the one for mobile devices.
+But maintaining two separate sites has a lot of drawbacks, too: You need to develop many feature twice, you constantly have to keep your list of devices and corresponding user agent strings up to date to continue sending visitors to the right site, and you constantly had to troubleshoot your URL scheme.
 This is why for our relaunch we wanted to go the responsive route.

-Since we also wanted to get rid of server side user agent sniffing we had to find a way to send both the code for desktop and for mobile devices to the client and to have that client then decide which one of the two to execute.
-Not that hard.
-But now comes one more challenge: The people in house adding ad codes to our site are no programmers.
-They do get isolated codes snippets, either for a mobile or a desktop ad and all they do is paste those into textareas labeled "mobile ad code" and "desktop ad code".
+Since we also wanted to get rid of server side user agent sniffing we had to find a way to send both ad codes, the one for desktop and the one for mobile devices, to the client and to then have the client somehow sort out which one of the two to execute.
+Not too hard to achieve.
+But now comes the real challenge: The people working in the ads division putting corresponding code into our site are no programmers.
+They do get isolated codes snippets via email or from a documentation, either for a mobile or a desktop ad and all they do is paste those into textareas labeled "mobile ad code" and "desktop ad code".
+They are not able to transform and combine them to one responsive ad loading code.
 So we had to develop something generic that would handle the task.

 One way to do this is to leverage the power of Web Components by putting both snippets in separate `<template>` elements and then to import the correct one into the current DOM, like so: